Élie Cartan: Life

 house, was working with a spinning-wheel". Élie had an elder sister Jeanne-Marie (1867–1931) who became a dressmaker; a younger brother Léon (1872–1956) who became a blacksmith working in his father's smithy; and a younger sister Anna Cartan (1878–1923), who, partly under Élie's influence, entered École Normale Supérieure (as Élie had before) and chose a career as a mathematics teacher at a lycée (secondary school).

 Élie Cartan entered an elementary school in Dolomieu and was the best student in the school.
 One of his teachers, M. Dupuis, recalled "Élie Cartan was a shy student, but an unusual light of great intellect was shining in his eyes, and this was combined with an excellent memory".
 Antonin Dubost, then the representative of Isère, visited the school and was impressed by Cartan's unusual abilities.
 He recommended Cartan to participate in a contest for a scholarship in a lycée.
-Cartan prepared for the contest under the supervision of M. Dupuis and passed at the age of ten years.
-He spent five years (1880–1885) at the College of Vienna and then two years (1885–1887) at the Lycée of Grenoble.
-In 1887 he moved to the Lycée Janson de Sailly in Paris to study sciences for two years; there he met and befriended his classmate Jean-Baptiste Perrin (1870–1942) who later became a famous physicist in France.
+Cartan prepared for the contest under the supervision of M. Dupuis and passed at the age of ten.
+He spent five years (1879–1884) at the College of Vienne and then two years (1884–1886) at the Lycée of Grenoble.
+In 1886 he moved to the Lycée Janson de Sailly in Paris to study sciences for two years; there he met and befriended his classmate Jean-Baptiste Perrin (1870–1942) who later became a famous physicist in France.

-Cartan enrolled in the École Normale Supérieure in 1888.
-He attended there lectures by Charles Hermite (1822–1901), Jules Tannery (1848–1910), Gaston Darboux (1842–1917), Paul Appell (1855–1930), Émile Picard (1856–1941), Edouard Goursat (1858–1936), and Henri Poincaré (1854–1912) whose lectures were what Cartan thought most highly of.
+Cartan enrolled in the École Normale Supérieure in 1888, where he attended lectures by Charles Hermite (1822–1901), Jules Tannery (1848–1910), Gaston Darboux (1842–1917), Paul Appell (1855–1930), Émile Picard (1856–1941), Édouard Goursat (1858–1936), and Henri Poincaré (1854–1912) whose lectures were what Cartan thought most highly of.

 After graduation from the École Normale Superieure in 1891, Cartan was drafted into the French army, where he served one year and attained the rank of sergeant.
-For next two years (1892–1894) Cartan returned to ENS and, following the advice of his classmate Arthur Tresse (1868–1958) who studied under Sophus Lie in the years 1888–1889, worked on the subject of classification of simple Lie groups, which was started by Wilhelm Killing.
+For the next two years (1892–1894) Cartan returned to ENS and, following the advice of his classmate Arthur Tresse (1868–1958) who studied under Sophus Lie in the years 1888–1889, worked on the subject of classification of simple Lie groups, which was started by Wilhelm Killing.
 In 1892 Lie came to Paris, at the invitation of Darboux and Tannery, and met Cartan for the first time.